LohasOT/GoodReadmeGen/ExampleREADME.md

   ## Description
-  This is a project about creating a readme file that has all information of a readme file
+  This is a project about creating a readme file that has all information needed for a readme file.
+User will be promted with questions about their name, projects, and contact information to input into the readme file.

   ## Installation